-With another group, we were working on those “tricky teens” and understanding that teen numbers are made up of “ten and some more.”
+With another group, we were working on those “tricky teens.”
+We focused on the fact that teen numbers are made up of “ten and some more.”

 So, when we picked up a twenty frame card, rather than start counting from one, we worked on starting from 10 and counting on.

-Then we identified the teen number, focusing on the place value and how teen numbers are written, and clipped it!
+Then we identified the teen number, focusing on the place value and how teen numbers are written.
+Then, we clipped it!

 With both groups, we kept counting and clipping until each card had been solved.

-If you wish to make the cards self-checking for kids to work independently and check their answers, you could print on cardstock (so that the cards aren’t see through) and then mark the answer with a dot or a small sticker on the back.
+If you wish to make the cards self-checking for kids to work independently and check their answers, you could print on cardstock so that the cards aren’t see through.
+Then, mark the answer with a dot or a small sticker on the back.